Norrie Paramor

-Norman William "Norrie" Paramor (15 May 1913 – 9 September 1979) was a British record producer, composer, arranger, pianist, bandleader, and orchestral conductor.
+Norman William "Norrie" Paramor (15 May 1914 – 9 September 1979) was a British record producer, composer, arranger, pianist, bandleader, and orchestral conductor.
 He is best known for his work with Cliff Richard and the Shadows, both together and separately, steering their early careers and producing and arranging most of their material from the late 1950s to the early 1970s.
 Paramor was an orchestra conductor and composer of music for studio albums, theatrical productions, and film scores.

 Early career

-Paramor was born in London on 15 May 1913.
+Paramor was born in London on 15 May 1914.
 He left school at the age of fifteen and began working in an office.
-But he found his first musical work as pianist accompanist to Gracie Fields, and from there became involved with London dance bands, among them Maurice Winnick's orchestra.
-During the war he served with the Royal Air Force and worked with Sidney Torch and Max Wall, and became musical director for the Ralph Reader Gang shows, touring the world entertaining troops.
+However, he found his first musical work as pianist accompanist to Gracie Fields, and from there became involved with London dance bands, among them Maurice Winnick's orchestra.
+During the war Paramor served with the Royal Air Force and worked with Sidney Torch and Max Wall, and became musical director for the Ralph Reader Gang shows, touring the world entertaining troops.

-He worked with Harry Gold and his Pieces of Eight and toured with Bing Crosby.
-He also produced arrangements for Noël Coward, Mantovani and Jack Buchanan during this period.
+Paramor worked with Harry Gold and his Pieces of Eight and toured with Bing Crosby.
+Paramor also produced arrangements for Noël Coward, Mantovani and Jack Buchanan during this period.

 Recordings

-Paramor made his first recordings 1950 under his own name and with The Big Ben Banjo Band.
+Paramor made his first recordings 1950 under his own name and with the Big Ben Banjo Band.

 Producer

 The term "music producer"/record producer" was not in circulation at the time Paramor started producing records.
 The usual term was Artiste and Repertoire Manager, or A&R man).
 He effectively began this role in 1952 when he became Recording Director for EMI's Columbia Records.
 As well as being producer for Cliff Richard and the Shadows, he produced records for Ruby Murray, Eddie Calvert, Michael Holliday, Helen Shapiro, Frank Ifield, Frankie Vaughan, the Mudlarks, the Avons, and Ricky Valance, among others.
 Per The Guinness Book of British Hit Singles, Paramor and George Martin – his opposite number at EMI sister label Parlophone – jointly held the record for having produced the most UK Number 1 hit singles until Martin produced "Candle in the Wind 97" for Sir Elton John, 18 years after Paramor died.
 This ignores The Beatles' second single "Please Please Me", produced by Martin, which was recognized as a number one hit by every other publicly available chart of the time, but not by Record Retailer and therefore not by British Hit Singles, which uses that chart as its source from 1960.

-In the late 1960s he left EMI to form his own production company.
+In the late 1960s, he left EMI to form his own production company.
 Kenneth Womack has written about the sometimes intense rivalry between Paramor and George Martin.